developmentseed/moz-datapipeline/README.md

 - boundaries (district and province)
 - agriculture potential

+If the road network changed, make sure to run step 1 & 2 before running this step.

 ### 4. Script EAUL
 Calculating the EAUL is computationally expensive, so this was built as a docker container that can run in several machines at once allowing distributed computation.
 For this same reason it requires some files to be uploaded to a S3 bucket.